© Copyright – 2013 – Athletics Illustrated

 You may be familiar with a workout called “Mona Fartlek,” which is named after legendary Australian marathon runner, Steve Moneghetti, and coined by his coach Chris Wardlaw.
-Allow me to introduce – in case you have not heard of it – a similar sounding workout called “Jono Fartlek,” which was coined by coach Mark Bomba – formerly with Trinity Western University and currently at Queen’s University in Kingston, ON.
-Jona Fartlek is named after the seven-time World Mountain Running Champion and Olympian Jonathan Wyatt from New Zealand.
+Allow me to introduce — in case you have not heard of it — a similar-sounding workout called “Jono Fartlek,” which was coined by coach Mark Bomba formerly with Trinity Western University and currently at Queen’s University in Kingston, ON.
+Jono Fartlek is named after the seven-time World Mountain Running Champion and Olympian Jonathan Wyatt from New Zealand.

 Wyatt’s seven mountain wins include five consecutive victories, both of which are records themselves.
-He held the New Zealand record for the half-marathon and has competed in the Olympics, Commonwealth Games and is a nine-time World Athletics Championships competitor including three track and field and six cross-country.
-He is a versatile runner, who owns competitive personal bests in distances from 800m to the marathon and every event in between.
+He held the New Zealand record for the half-marathon and has competed in the Olympics, and Commonwealth Games, and is a nine-time World Athletics Championships competitor including three track and field and six cross-country.
+Wyatt is a versatile runner, who owns competitive personal bests in distances from 800 metres to the marathon and every event in between.

-Monaghetti owns three Commonwealth Games marathon medals, one of each colour, bronze, silver and gold, the latter of which he earned during the 1994 Victoria Games.
-He also owns a bronze medal from the World Athletics Championships from the 1997 meet that took place in Athens.
-He earned a bronze in the 10,000m distance at the 1998 Kuala Lumpur Commonwealth Games.
+Moneghetti owns three Commonwealth Games marathon medals, one of each colour, bronze, silver, and gold, the latter of which he earned during the 1994 Victoria Games.
+He also owns a bronze medal from the World Athletics Championships from the 1997 meet that took place in Athens, Greece.
+Moneghetti earned a bronze medal in the 10,000m distance at the 1998 Kuala Lumpur Commonwealth Games.

-The purpose to running fartleks is many fold.
+The purpose of running fartleks is manyfold.
 For example, running by feel, rather than a timed or measured effort will keep the athlete from straining or racing themselves or others.
-However, will be able to keep “in touch” with faster running or “speed training.”
-Too much speed done too hard in effort will lead to premature peaking or burnout.
+However, will keep the athlete “in touch” with faster running or “speed training.”
+Too much speed done too hard in effort will lead to premature peaking, injury, or burnout.

 Wyatt, upon a visit to Vancouver, BC, did some training in iconic Stanley Park with local competitive athletes, which included Bomba.
 Wyatt told Athletics Illustrated, “Well, I think the name Jono Fartlek came about courtesy from Canadian runner Mark Bomba, a fairly talented mid-to-long distance runner.
 We met when I came out to Vancouver for a few months and at the same time I also met a good group of local runners when I got to run the fairly legendary Haney to Harrison Relay, (H2H).”